mui/material-ui/pages/api/form-control.md

  - Input
  - InputLabel

-⚠️ Only one input can be used within a FormControl.
+⚠️Only one input can be used within a FormControl.

 ## Props